Statistical Inference with Local Optima: Statistical Inference

-We combine the data from the two samples because under $H_0$, combing them gives us the largest sample from the population.
-The second and the third steps are the same as the algorithm described in Figure~\ref{fig::alg::grad} to the pulled sample.
+In the first step, we combine the data from the two samples because under $H_0$, combining them gives us the largest sample from the population.
+The second and the third steps are the same as the algorithm described in Algorithm~\ref{fig::alg::grad} to the pooled sample.
 The resulting estimator should be an estimator with a high likelihood value by Theorem~\ref{thm::likelihood}.
 Under $H_0$, this estimator should also have a high value in terms of $L_X$ and $L_Y$.
-Moreover, because $\hat \theta_{opt}$ is a local maximum of the pulled likelihood function and $H_0$ implies that $L_X$, $L_Y$, and pulled likelihood function are all the same, $\hat \theta_{opt}$ should be close to both the local maximum of $L_X$ and the local maximum of $L_Y$ that correspond to the same local maximum of the underlying population likelihood function.
-Thus, $\hat\theta_X$ and $\hat\theta_Y$ both are close to the same local maximum of the underlying population likelihood function, so a comparison between them would control the type-1 error.
+Moreover, because $\hat \theta_{opt}$ is a local maximum of the pooled likelihood function and $H_0$ implies that $L_X$, $L_Y$, and pooled likelihood function are all the same, $\hat \theta_{opt}$ should be close to both the local maximum of $L_X$ and the local maximum of $L_Y$ that correspond to the same local maximum of the underlying population likelihood function.
+Thus, both $\hat\theta_X$ and $\hat\theta_Y$ are close to the same local maximum of the underlying population likelihood function, so a comparison between them would control the type-I error (asymptotically).

-We do not specify how to compare $\hat\theta_X$ and $\hat\theta_Y$ because there are many ways to do this comparison.
+We do not specify how to compare $\hat\theta_X$ and $\hat\theta_Y$ because there are many ways to perform this comparison.
 For instance, we can compare them by constructing their CIs and determining if the two CIs intersect.
-Or we can do a permutation test where the test statistics are some particular distance between them, e.g., $T_1 = |\hat\theta_X-\hat\theta_Y|$.
+Or we can do a permutation test where the test statistics are some particular distance between them, e.g., $T_1 = \|\hat\theta_X-\hat\theta_Y\|$.